 This course is a survey of the history of the United States from the end of Reconstruction through the modern era.
 Particular attention is given to the history of Georgia in the same era.
+Availability: On demand

 HIS 204 Constitutional History: The Creation of the United States Constitution